violin-suzutsuki/LinoriaLib/Documentation.md

-# This Is A Documentation Of LinoriaUI For beginers On how To make Your Own GUI With This UserInterface.
+# This Is A Guide Of LinoriaUI For beginers On how To make Your Own GUI With This UserInterface.
 ### Made By mrkillinghunter_/MrKillingHunter.
 Let's get Started!
 I'll try to make this Beginner/user-friendly
-#### I Also Won't be Putting Updating In This Documentation.md So Yea
+#### I Also Won't be Putting Updating In This Guide So Yea
 _____________________________________________________________________________________________________________________________________________________

 # Page 1: Setting Up